ewen-lbh/learn-it/README.md

 ##### Example
 Context: a french vocabulary test with synonyms

+    Bus
- Bus Bus || Car    Hello
+    Bus || Car

+    Hello
     Bonjour && Salut

 Note the spaces around the operators: you could remove those, but since individuals items are *stripped* (spaces preceding and following words are removed),  additional spaces don't affect words

+*Yes, I know that bonjour and salut are not the same thing, calm down*

 ##### Escaping the operators symbols
 You would think that putting `\&&` would consider the first ampersand as a literal ampersand, and would therefore not consider this as a special symbol.
 This feature is on the roadmap, but does not work for now.
 That's the main reason why`--<operator>-syntax` flags exist.